Quick Answer: What Should A Post-Quantum Cryptography Migration Checklist Include?

 A realistic PQC migration roadmap usually has five waves:

-- Discovery: inventory systems, owners, algorithms, data lifetime, certificates, keys, vendors, and client dependencies.
+- Discovery: inventory systems, owners, algorithms, data lifetime, certificates, keys, vendors, client dependencies, and known exceptions.

-- Risk ranking: choose priority systems using sensitivity, retention, exposure, and migration complexity.
+- Risk ranking: choose priority systems using sensitivity, retention, exposure, operational impact, and migration complexity.

-- Pilots: test hybrid TLS, signing, or key-management changes in controlled environments with monitoring and rollback.
+- Pilots: test hybrid TLS, signing, key-management, or vendor changes in controlled environments with monitoring and rollback.

 - Production waves: migrate low-blast-radius production surfaces first, then critical systems after client and vendor compatibility is proven.

-- Governance: update standards, procurement questions, CI/CD checks, runbooks, audit evidence, and renewal calendars.
+- Governance: update standards, procurement questions, CI/CD checks, runbooks, audit evidence, renewal calendars, and exception reviews.

 7. Collect Evidence As You Go

 For regulated or enterprise environments, evidence matters as much as implementation.
-Keep records of the inventory, risk scoring method, vendor responses, pilot results, affected systems, approved exceptions, rollout dates, monitoring dashboards, incident plans, and rollback tests.
+Keep records of the inventory, risk scoring method, vendor responses, pilot results, affected systems, approved exceptions, rollout dates, monitoring dashboards, incident plans, rollback tests, and post-change validation.
 Evidence helps security, compliance, procurement, customer-success, and executive teams answer the same question: which cryptographic risks are known, which are reduced, and which remain accepted for now?

 How NextPage Helps With PQC Migration Planning